NeuralDEM -- Real-time Simulation of Industrial Particulate Flows: Acknowledgements

 \section{Acknowledgements}

-We would like to sincerely thank Dennis Just, Miks Mikelsons, Robert Weber, Bastian Best, and the whole NXAI team for ongoing help and support.
-We are grateful to Sepp Hochreiter, Phillip Lippe, Maurits Bleeker, Patrick Blies, Andreas Mayr, Andreas Radler, Behrad Esgandari, Daniel Queteschiner for valuable inputs.
+We would like to sincerely thank Dennis Just, Miks Mikelsons, Robert Weber, Bastian Best, the whole NXAI team, and the whole Emmi AI team for ongoing help and support.
+We are grateful to Sepp Hochreiter, Phillip Lippe, Maurits Bleeker, Patrick Blies, Andreas Fürst, Andreas Mayr, Andreas Radler, Behrad Esgandari, Daniel Queteschiner for valuable inputs.
 Samuele Papa and Johannes Brandstetter thank Efstratios Gavves and Jan-Jakob Sonke for the help to make Samuele's research exchange smooth and mutual beneficial.

 We acknowledge EuroHPC Joint Undertaking for awarding us access to Karolina at IT4Innovations, Czech Republic, MeluXina at LuxProvide, Luxembourg, LUMI at CSC, Finland and Leonardo at CINECA, Italy.
 The ELLIS Unit Linz, the LIT AI Lab, the Institute for Machine Learning, are supported by the Federal State Upper Austria.